gottesmm/gottesmm.github.io/proposals/high-level-arc-memory-operations.md

 Since this sort of partial initialization is allowed in SIL, the optimizer is forced to be overly conservative when attempting to move releases passed retains lest the release triggers a deinit that destroys a value like `%x`.
-Lets look at two concrete examples that show how semantically providing load_strong, store_strong instructions eliminate this problem.
+Lets look at two concrete examples that show how semantically providing ownership qualified load, store instructions eliminate this problem.

 **NOTE** Without any loss of generality, we will speak of values with reference semantics instead of non-trivial values.

-## Case Study: Partial Initialization and load_strong
+## Case Study: Partial Initialization and load [copy]

 ### The Problem